ISISComputingGroup/ibex_developers_manual/Discourse.md

 ### SMTP

 Discourse uses SMTP to deliver emails.
 The SMTP settings are in the file `/var/discourse/containers/app.yml`.
-After editing this file, use `./launcher rebuild app` to rebuild discourse (note, this may wipe user data? not sure about this. be careful.).
+After editing this file, use `./launcher rebuild app` to rebuild discourse (this won't wipe the database, but will cause ~15 minutes of downtime).

 Troubleshooting can be done with `./discourse-doctor` which runs a few diagnostics and may help you understand the root cause of an SMTP issue.